Beef Barley Soup Recipe with Vegetables

 What’s for dinner tonight?
-How about Perfect Beef Barley Soup simmering on the stovetop!
+How about Classic Beef Barley Soup simmering on the stovetop!

 There are nights only a big steaming pot of soup will do.

-Our Perfect Beef Barley Soup recipe is just the sort of soup to serve on brisk winter evenings.
+Our Beef Barley Soup Recipe is just the sort of soup to serve on brisk evenings.

 It’s hearty, rich, and packed with chunky goodness.
 Made with fresh ingredients, this is a healthy meal you can feel great about feeding your family.